I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/ns-portcls-_pcstreamresource_descriptor.md

 Reserved for future use, set to NULL.
 Only device-scoped resources are supported at this time.

-`Size`

-This field is init to the size of the struct.

-`Type`

-The union of the different stream resource types.

 ## Remarks
 Stream resources are any resources used by the audio driver to process audio streams or ensure audio data flow.
 Two type of stream resources are supported: interrupts and driver-owned threads.
 Audio drivers should register a resource after creating the resource, and unregister the resource before deleted it.